gaelfortin/phosphogo/README.md

 [Sugiyama et al., Large-scale Discovery of Substrates of the Human Kinome.
 Scientific Reports 2019](https://www.nature.com/articles/s41598-019-46385-4)

 ### __Using DepMap to investigate kinases role in cancer__
 [DepMap](https://depmap.org/portal/) is a set of databases that aggregates dependency data for many cancer cell lineages.
-Phosphogo takes advantage of DepMap to identify deregulated kinases and there substrates that are important for the survival of cancers.
+Phosphogo takes advantage of DepMap to identify deregulated kinases and there substrates that are important for cancer survival.

 ## Issues
 If you have an issue or find a bug, please open an issue